-- Progression of scarring assessed by blinded assessor at 12 and 24 months by comparing post randomisation to baseline photographs (if participant consented), or assessed clinically if consent has not been given for photographs: - Adults: scarring worsened (yes/no) - Children and adolescents: failure of normal vulval development (clinical assessment) and/or evidence of scarring (yes/no). - Vulvar Architectural Severity Scale at 12 and 24 months post randomisation (VASS) [30]. - Time to first flare. - Global clinical severity assessment of LS (5-point ordinal scale) at 3, 6, 12, 18 & 24 months, plus assessed by blinded assessor at 12 and 24 months. - Condition specific QoL at 3, 6, 12, 18 & 24 months using: - Vulvar Quality Life Index (VQLI) (adults) [31] - Children's Dermatology Life Quality Index (CDLQI) (adolescents and children) [32]. - Sexual function (adults only) using Female Sexual Function Index [33] at 12 & 24 Months.
+- Progression of scarring assessed by blinded assessor at 12 and 24 months by comparing post randomisation to baseline clinical assessment diagram, or baseline photographs (if participant consented) - Adults: scarring worsened (yes/no) - Children and adolescents: failure of normal vulval development (clinical assessment) and/or evidence of scarring (yes/no). - Vulvar Architectural Severity Scale at 12 and 24 months post randomisation (VASS) [30]. - Time to first flare. - Global clinical severity assessment of LS (5-point ordinal scale) at 3, 6, 12, 18 & 24 months, plus assessed by blinded assessor at 12 and 24 months. - Condition specific QoL at 3, 6, 12, 18 & 24 months using: - Vulvar Quality Life Index (VQLI) (adults) [31] - Children's Dermatology Life Quality Index (CDLQI) (adolescents and children) [32]. - Sexual function (adults only) using Female Sexual Function Index [33] at 12 & 24 Months.